santanubiswasaws/proto_arr/README.md

 ## Usage

-To use the application, execute the `main.py` file using the Streamlit CLI.
+To use the application, execute the `arr.py` file using the Streamlit CLI.
 Make sure you have Streamlit installed before running the application.
 Run the following command in your terminal:

 ```
-streamlit run main.py
+streamlit run arr.py
 ```

 ## Contributing
-This repository is intended for educational purposes only and is not designed to accept external contributions.
+This repository is intended for prototype purposes only and is not designed to accept external contributions.
 It serves as supplemental material for the YouTube tutorial, demonstrating how to build the project.

 For any suggestions or improvements related to the tutorial content, please feel free to reach out through the YouTube channel's comment section.